 Not long thereafter, the Institute invited him to stage the regional premiere at the Jewish Community Center of Emil Sher’s Hana’s Suitcase, also about a Holocaust survivor.
 And that became the impetus for more productions at the Center where he became musical theatre director and has done 14 shows, most recently Joseph and The Amazing Technicolor Dreamcoat in June.
 He points out that the one-weekend-only shows underscore the Center’s community orientation.
 “It’s an environment where families rehearse and perform together, giving them multiple opportunities to learn an actual musical,” he said.

 Sillau, a Council Bluffs native, has long been active locally as a director as well as on stage, especially at The Rose Theater.
-In fact, he will stage Shrek The Musical there; it opens September 30th.
-His connection goes back to predecessor Emmy Gifford Children's Theater where, at age 5, he started taking acting classes and, at age 12, appeared in It’s a Wonderful Life.
+In fact, he will stage Shrek The Musical there; it opens September 30th with auditions on August 8th.
+His connection goes back to predecessor Emmy Gifford Children’s Theater where, at age 5, he started taking acting classes and, at age 12, appeared in It’s a Wonderful Life.
 He became an intern and was in other productions.
 In 201o Sillau directed Go, Dog.
 Go! the Steven Dietz and Alison Gregory adaptation of P.D.
 Eastman’s well-known children’s book.
 Currently Sillau is also The Rose’s Accessibility Coordinator, developing programs for young people with special needs.

 The Rose is where he first met Circle co-founders Doug and Laura Marr.
 A couple of years thereafter, still in his teens, he took on roles for them in their on-going series of plays at Diner Theatre which had launched the group in 1984.